 - After washing the fruit, make sure the fruit is completely dry.

-- Store fruit at room temperature in a container with the lid off.
+- Do not use an airtight container and close the lid, this will cause too much moisture which we want to avoid!
+Store fruit at room temperature in a container with the lid off.
 If possible lay the fruit out in a single layer.

 - Make sure to use organic/edible flowers for sugaring.

 Step 1: Lightly beat egg white.
 Using a small pastry brush, brush fruit with egg white and drop into a bowl of sugar.
 Make sure not to douse the fruit in the egg white, you only need a little to coat the fruit.

 Step 2: Roll the fruit in sugar to cover, making sure to cover the entire fruit completely.
 Scoop out and give a little shake to remove any excess sugar.
 Gently place the piece of fruit on a drying rack.
 You may find it easier to use a small slotted spoon.

 Step 3: Let the fruit air dry on a wire rack (place a piece of waxed paper or parchment paper under the rack to catch any drippings and sugar) until the sugar has set and is firm.

 I hope you have fun making this easy recipe.
 I promise you’ll impress your guests!
 If you’re looking for something yummy to use your pretty fruit with, check out my No Bake Coconut Tart Recipe!Print

 How to Make Sugared Fruit